arinmis/object-oriented-study/README.md

 # object-oriented-study
-- Programming problem solution of "Introduction to Java programming"(OOP chapters)\n **Note:** Since I didn't know how to use git/github while solving those problems, some of my solution are gone, I couldn't found them.
+- Programming problem solution of "Introduction to Java programming"(OOP chapters)
+- **Note:** Since I didn't know how to use git/github while solving those problems, some of my solution are gone, I couldn't found them.
 Please correct me if existing solutions are wrong.